FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/01-intro-to-html.md

 ## Exercise 1

-Now you've seen a few of the main types of code editors (Sublime, Atom, TextWranger, Notepad++), you will now **download** the code editor of your choice onto your laptop and get it installed.
+Now you've seen a few of the main types of code editors (Sublime, Atom, TextWranger, Notepad++), you will now **practice** with the code editor that you installed.

 In the web developer course folder on your local computer, create a `local root folder` for today's in-class exercise/lab practice.